 Fancy getting your hands dirty with an open-source firmware such as DD-WRT?
 Installing new router firmware can unlock advanced features that aren't supported out of the box.
-Before buying, check that this is actually possible by consulting the list of supported hardware on the firmware’s web site.
+Before buying, check that this is actually possible by consulting the list of supported hardware on the firmware’s website.

-Quality of Service is an incredibly useful feature which allows you to manage the bandwidth allocated to particular devices or tasks.
+Quality of Service is an incredibly useful feature that allows you to manage the bandwidth allocated to particular devices or tasks.
 For example, you could put a limit on the speed of web browsing, something which doesn’t necessarily require superfast connectivity, in order to grant more bandwidth for streaming Netflix.

 When it comes to QoS settings, not all routers are equal and some may only provide very basic controls.
 If you’re likely to make use of QoS it’s worth investigating what kind of customisation a router offers, before plonking down the cash.

 Check that your new router supports the use of a guest Wi-Fi network.
-This lets you provide visitors with internet access while protecting the rest of your network.
-Read our guide to guest Wi-Fi to learn more.
+This lets you provide visitors with internet access while protecting the rest of your network; read our guide to guest Wi-Fi to learn more.

 The downsides to using your own router

 There are two main downsides to replacing the ISP router with your own: the expense and the responsibility.